guardian/editions/projects/backend/README.md

 You can now access the backend on `https://localhost:3131/`

-The routing is done in `index.ts` - go and find some routes to hit!
+The routing is done in `application.ts` - go and find some routes to hit!